TheAmberlamps/LIRI-bot/README.md

 Instructions for use:

- -WARNING- If you clone this project, the Spotify search will not work unless you supply your own .env file with your API keys. -WARNING-
+ -WARNING- If you clone this project, the Spotify search will not work unless you supply your own .env file with your own Spotify API keys. -WARNING-

 1. Run the program in node.
 You don't have to pass it any additional arguments, that's all taken care of in the program.